Timely Warnings

 On 1/22/22 the Lock Haven City Police Department received a report of a sexual assault that occurred off campus.
 The suspect and the victim are both students.
 The suspect is known to the offender and Public Safety.
 This incident is currently under investigation by the Lock Haven City Police Department anyone with further information should contact Lock Haven City Police Department at 570-893-5911.

 We remind community members that interpersonal relationships can turn violent without warning.
-The campus provides resources regarding sexual assaults, domestic violence, and dating violence on the web at: www.lockhaven.edu/hr/titleix
+CU provides resources regarding sexual assaults, domestic violence, and dating violence through our Title IX Office.

 If you witness a situation that did not seem right, and did not intervene but later wished you had.
 In situations where someone might be harmed or is struggling, there is often someone else who notices the warning signs before the issue becomes a problem.
-University members are encourage to Step Up and get involved in Bystander Reporting.
-Additional information is available at www.lockhaven.edu/hr/titleix/stepup.html
+University members are encouraged to step up and get involved in bystander reporting.

 Crime victims are never at fault for being victimized.
 Perpetrators alone are responsible for crimes and their effects.
-LHU Public Safety offer the following suggestions that may help reduce the possibility of experiencing a crime.
+University Police offer the following suggestions that may help reduce the possibility of experiencing a crime.

 • It is a crime to intentionally touch someone against his or her will, regardless of the situation.